My favourite books 2020

 Really great book on the universe and cosmology.
 The book is on our current best theories on the end of the universe.
 (Humanity dies out in all cases.)

-I learned a lot from this book because there’s a kind of level effect: I know little about astronomy and cosmology, so its amazing to see how much is known in this field.
-I had a similar effect reading a book like “Guns, Germs and Steel”.
+I learned a lot from this book because of the level effect: I know little about astronomy and cosmology, so its amazing to see how much is known in this field.
+I had a similar effect reading a book like “Guns, Germs and Steel” where I learned about archeology and linguistics.

-For example, I loved Mack’s explanation of how distances can be measured in space or why we still see background radiation when we zoom out farthest into any spot in space.
+I especially liked Mack’s explanation of how distances can be measured in space or why we still see background radiation when we zoom out farthest into any spot in space.

 “The Rise and Fall of the Dinosaurs”, by Steve Brusatte.